16 Top-Rated Things to Do in Reykjavik

 The natural elements, from wildlife to vegetation, are abundant, making this a favorite spot for photographers, artists, and those looking to soak up the peaceful natural beauty of Iceland.
 There are several trails available for both pedestrians and cyclists.
 A point of interest during your visit to Videy Island is the Imagine Peace Tower artwork by Yoko Ono.

-12. Bruarfoss Waterfall
+13. See Bruarfoss Waterfall

 You do not have to go far to experience one of the most breathtaking waterfalls in Iceland.
 The Bruarfoss waterfall in Reykjavik showcases natural blue water in a color that does not seem real.
 The full waterfall is a series of cascades from converging springs.

 It is not surprising that the Bruarfoss is a popular waterfall to photograph.
-If you plan to visit, carve out time to get there because depending on weather conditions, the trails may be slippery and navigating is sometimes difficult.
+If you plan to visit, carve out time to get here because depending on weather conditions, the trails may be slippery, and navigating is sometimes difficult.
 Pack a pair of sturdy shoes and you should be fine.
 The view of the waterfall is worth the extra room that the shoes will require in your suitcase.

 A small and quirky museum in Reykjavik that is worth visiting is the Volcano House.
 In the land of fire and ice, the presence of volcanos is an important part of life and history.
 The Volcano House is a great museum to learn about volcanic eruptions, which happen on the island about every five years.